 HISTORY of Cartwright & District Early Learning Centre

-Roblin Cartwright CDC initiates to build ain the Village of Cartwright.
+Roblin Cartwright CDC initiates to build a daycare in the Village of Cartwright.

 In December 2011 a survey was undertaken in our community and the results show there is an urgent need for an early learning center in the Village of Cartwright to serve the area.
 More than 14 families with 20 children require early learning center services.

-On the 1st of October we have received architect stamped drawings of the futurebuilding.
-Cartwright and District Early Learning Center received land lease approval from Prairie Spirit School Division for the parcel of school grounds to build a on.
+On the 1st of October we have received architect stamped drawings of the future daycare building.
+Cartwright and District Early Learning Center received land lease approval from Prairie Spirit School Division for the parcel of school grounds to build a daycare on.
 On the 4th of October FCO Building permit was received and construction started.

 A Director and all staff including cook has been hired; policies, bylaws, and other legal documentation for licensing of the Early Learning Center are prepared.

 Our community desired an early learning centre, and is also was very willing to assist in its creation.
 During construction we had numerous volunteers to aid, ensuring that the building of this structure is done in a cost effective manner.
 The importance of an early learning center is well documented.
 Investing in our children is about giving them a good start in life, and contributing to the well-being of families and society.
 We understand that early childhood education and care diminishes the need for remediation in the school.
 Child care is also a critical support for women already in the workforce and those who want to enter it.
 Studies show that the poverty rates of women and their families would fall if mothers had access to universal child care.